Semantic Edge Detection with Diverse Deep Supervision: Methodology

-Our proposed network can successfully combine the fine details from the bottom sides and the semantic classification from the top side.
-Our experimental results demonstrate that the algorithm solves the problem of conflicts caused by diverse deep supervision.
+Our proposed network can successfully combine the fine details from bottom sides and the semantic information from top sides.
+Our experimental results demonstrate that this method solves the problem of conflicts caused by diverse deep supervision.
 Unlike CASENet, our semantic classification at Side-5 can be well optimized without any divergence.
-The produced binary edges from the bottom sides help Side-5 to make up the fine details.
+The produced binary edges from bottom sides help Side-5 make up fine details.
 Thus, the final fused semantic edges can achieve better localization quality.

 We use binary edges of single pixel width to supervise Side-1 $\sim$ Side-4 and thick semantic boundaries to supervise Side-5 and the final fused edges.
 One pixel is viewed as a binary edge if it belongs to the semantic boundaries of any category.
-We obtain thick semantic boundaries by seeking the difference between a pixel and its neighbors, as in CASENet \cite{yu2017casenet}.
+We obtain thick semantic boundaries by seeking the difference between a pixel and its neighbors in ground-truth semantic segmentation, as in CASENet \cite{yu2017casenet}.
 A pixel with label $k$ is regarded as a boundary of class $k$ if at least one neighbor with a label $k'$ ($k'\neq k$) exists.